mjordan/islandora_workbench_docs/docs/fields.md

 The subdelimiter character defaults to a pipe (`|`) but can be set in your config file using the `subdelimiter: ";"` option.

-## Field types
+### Drupal field types

+The following types of Drupal fields can be popualted from data in your input CSV file:

+* text (plain, plain long, etc.) fields
+* integer fields
+* boolean fields, with values 1 or 0
+* EDTF date fields
+* entity reference (taxonomy and linked node) fields
+* typed relation (taxonomy and linked node) fields
+* geolocation fields

 Drupal is very strict about not accepting malformed data.
-Therefore we need to provide data to Drupal that is consistent with field types (string, taxonomy reference, EDTF, etc.) we are populating.
+Therefore, Islandora Workbench needs to provide data to Drupal that is consistent with field types (string, taxonomy reference, EDTF, etc.) we are populating.
 This applies not only to Drupal's base fields (as we saw above) but to all fields.
 A field's type is indicated in the same place as its machine name, within the "Manage fields" section of each content type's configuration.
 The field types are circled in red in the screen shot below:

 ![Field machine names](images/field_types.png)

 Below are guidelines for preparing CSV data that is compatible with common field types configured in Islandora repositories.

-### Taxonomy reference fields
+#### Taxonomy reference fields

 !!! note
     In the list of a content type's fields, as pictured above, Drupal uses "Entity reference" for all types of entity reference fields, of which Taxonomy references are one.
 The other most common kink of entity reference field is a node reference field.